JoelJacobStephen/litxplore/README.md

-# LitXplorer
+# LitXplore

-LitXplorer is a research exploration platform that simplifies discovering and synthesizing academic literature.
+LitXplore is a research exploration platform that simplifies discovering and synthesizing academic literature.
 It allows users to find relevant research papers by entering a topic, uploading PDFs, or directly searching ArXiv through an integrated web interface.
 Once papers are selected, an advanced LLM-driven workflow powered by LangChain analyzes the content and generates a comprehensive literature review with accurate citations.
-Designed for researchers and academics, LitXplorer streamlines the literature review process, saving time and enhancing research quality.
+Designed for researchers and academics, LitXplore streamlines the literature review process, saving time and enhancing research quality.

 ## Features